-Throughout my career, there have been countless times when I’ve wanted to respond this to meeting requests.
+Throughout my career, there have been countless times when I’ve wanted to respond to meeting requests.

 “No, I don’t want to attend your meeting”.

-But this would have come across as rude, or selfish, or that I wasn’t a team player, or I lacked commitment to the company.
+But this would have come across as rude, or selfish, or that I wasn’t a team player or lacked commitment to the company.

 But let me explain the reasons why I may not have wanted to come to your meeting.

 I would receive these diary requests in my calendar for meetings, which would last anything between 30 minutes to up to 4 hours long!
 But they’d always be at least 30 minutes.
-This is due to the stubborn scheduler encouraging people to put in meeting requests in 30 minute slots.
-What I disliked about this, is if someone wanted to arrange a meeting, that they thought would take 20 minutes, they’d put it in for 30 minutes, and somehow stretch the meeting to make it last 30 minutes.
+This is due to the stubborn scheduler encouraging people to put in meeting requests in 30-minute slots.
+I disliked this because if someone wanted to arrange a meeting, they thought it would take 20 minutes, put it in for 30 minutes, and somehow stretch the meeting to make it last 30 minutes.
 It’s no one’s fault – it’s just the weird way in which our brains are programmed, and it’s preconditioned because the calendar says so.

 Then we have the fact that it rarely started on time, stayed on track, or finished on time.
 Not to mention restarting the meeting altogether when someone came in late.

-However the worst of all was when someone was dialling in via teleconference, and we all ended up in a game of conference call bingo – you know what I mean…
+However, the worst of all was when someone was dialing in via teleconference, and we all ended up in a game of conference call bingo – you know what I mean…

-Another pet peeve of mine was receiving a meeting request entitled something really broad, like “Marketing Campaign”, and with no agenda or talk points attached.
-I would go into these meetings with my notepad and pen (old school), totally unprepared, and deep down knowing that this meeting is going to overrun already!
+Another pet peeve of mine was receiving a meeting request entitled something extensive, like “Marketing Campaign,” and no agenda or talking points attached.
+I would go into these meetings with my notepad and pen (old school), totally unprepared, and deep down knowing that this meeting will overrun already!
 If there’s no agenda, there’s no way to stay on track on topics, and it’s just going to go awry.

-Another scenario is where I would sit through one of these really broad, unorganised meetings, and at the end realise there was no point in me being there at all.
-Maybe it was centred around a project I wasn’t involved in.
-Or perhaps other colleagues dominated the discussion so I didn’t get a word in edgeways.
-Or worse still, the organiser of the meeting just talks the whole time and actually isn’t interested in feedback or suggestions from other members of staff (an email would’ve sufficed!) – whatever the reason, I always came out of these meetings feeling agitated and like I’d just wasted a lot of time.
+Another scenario is where I would sit through one of these extensive, unorganized meetings, and in the end, realize there was no point in me being there at all.
+Maybe it was centered around a project I wasn’t involved in.
+Or perhaps other colleagues dominated the discussion, so I didn’t get a word in edgeways.
+Or worse still, the organizer of the meeting talks the whole time and actually isn’t interested in feedback or suggestions from other members of staff (an email would’ve sufficed!) – whatever the reason, I always came out of these meetings feeling agitated and like I’d just wasted a lot of time.

-Half an hour later (if you’re lucky) you might get down to business.
-A survey (albeit a relatively old one) revealed the number one reason why employees hate meetings: they hear the same things over and over again.
+Half an hour later (if you’re lucky), you might get down to business.
+A survey (albeit a relatively old one) revealed the number one reason why employees hate meetings: they repeatedly hear the same things.
 But I can relate to this.
 It often felt like nothing had been accomplished since the last meeting – why are we still talking about the same things?
-Why were no action points noted at the end of the previous meeting?4.
-Your meetings are boring
+Why were no action points noted at the end of the previous meeting?

 I’m sorry, I know it sounds harsh, but there really is no other way to describe it.
-Those meetings were the host just wants to talk at you for an hour, talk through a 50 slide presentation deck, without asking any questions, or engaging me in any way, were the worst.
+Those meetings where the host wants to talk at you for an hour, talk through a 50 slide presentation deck without asking any questions, or engaging me in any way, were the worst.
 I was bored.
-I switched off.
+I switched it off.
 I wondered why I was even there.
 I doodled.
 I started thinking about what I was going to make for dinner that night.

-Research shows that 9 out of 10 people admit to daydreaming in meetings so I’m not the only one!
-Meetings where there are goals, there’s discussion, there’s more than one person presenting content – those are the meetings I am engaged in.
+Research shows that 9 out of 10 people admit to daydreaming in meetings, so I’m not the only one!
+Meetings where there are goals, there’s a discussion, there’s more than one person presenting content – those are the meetings I am engaged in.

 This links back to the first issue – meetings take too long.
 A good 5-10 minutes can be wasted looking for the right cable.
 And then someone else wants to share information from their device.
-Best case scenario was passing the cable from one person to the other, with possibly a bit of seat shifting happening.
+The best-case scenario passed the cable from one person to another, possibly a bit of seat shifting.
 Worst case scenario, they needed a different cable for their device, and it’s cable roulette all over again!

-Wow I just read that back and I sound like a right grouch.
-But it’s baffling to me that in this day and age, companies are still carrying out meetings like they did 20 years ago.
-I know a lot of the time, meetings are essential, but often, the way they are run is not productive.
+Wow, I just read that back, and I sound like a right grouch.
+But it’s baffling to me that companies are still carrying out meetings as they did 20 years ago in this day and age.
+I know a lot of the time, meetings are essential, but the way they are run is not productive.

 Remote employees can also connect to meeting sessions, contribute, and also communicate via video conferencing capabilities.
 This allows for two-way communication, boosting the feeling that they are right there too – right in the thick of it.
-Real-time annotations and feedback help decisions to made faster, and sent during the meeting – not after.
-This eliminates the needs for paper-based notes, that are emailed round a couple of days after the meeting.
+Real-time annotations and feedback help decisions to be made faster and sent during the meeting – not after.
+This eliminates the need for paper-based notes that are emailed around a couple of days after the meeting.
 Everyone is more likely to leave the meeting with a clear action list.